 - Bring tutorial/learning content to users

-Although the game already has 1,000+ unique downloads on the website already, the team prefers to have a proper mechanism to let users access the game.
+Although the game already has 1,000+ unique downloads on the website already (as of July 25th, 2018), the team prefers to have a proper mechanism to let users access the game.
 The community app would not only allow Ram Studios to distribute the game in a professional context.
 But it would also allow the team to release any future games with ease.

 Surprisingly Ram Studios never started out as a game development company.
 The name was actually under a YouTube channel that delivered tutorials about 3D designing, gaming, etc. The team hopes to bring this back with the community app.

 Extraction Valley is now officially available for download on Steam and its priced at $8.19.
 The team notes that they are also looking into a better alternative for the local community as well.

 Things certainly look very interesting for the Sri Lankan gaming industry.
 Particularly for Ram Studios, considering a majority of the members being either school leavers or university students.
 Of course, we at ReadMe will be keeping a close eye on everything that will be brewing in this space.
 Here’s us wishing Ram Studios the best of luck.

 If you’ve tried out the game already, go ahead and drop a comment below.